 - a.
 When you return to our office

-- After removing them from your sample transportation box.
+- b.
+After removing them from your sample transportation box.

 - c.
 Just before you leave the facility

 - d.
 Immediately after is obtained

-6.67 A first foot sample is taken to?
+6.67 Why is a first foot sample taken?

 - a.
-Determine the quality of the product in the shore tank - b, Confirm that the vessel/barge tanks and pipelines are clean - c.
-Confirm that the product in the shore pipeline is on spec. - d.
-Confirm that the product is on spec after loading
+To determine the quality of the product in the shore tank - b.
+As an indication that the cargo has not been contaminated by residues from the vessel's manifold or lines - c.
+To confirm that the product in the shore pipeline is on spec. - d.
+To confirm that the product is on spec after loading